isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha/Transcript: My Grandfather Was a Rōmusha.md

 Jimmy
 Okay.
 BiblioAsia is...

-Shirlene
+Shirlene <br>
 A time-travel machine.

 Jimmy
 Oh, I like that very much.
 Thank you, Shirlene, for joining us on BiblioAsia+.
-To learn more about Shirlene's grandfather and about the rōmusha, you have to check out [her article](https://biblioasia.nlb.gov.sg/vol-18/issue-3/oct-dec-2022/grandfather-romusha-thai-burma-railway/) on the BiblioAsia website at Biblioasia.nlb.gov.sg.
-If you've enjoyed this episode, subscribe to the podcast and the BiblioAsia newsletter.
+To learn more about Shirlene's grandfather and about the rōmusha, you have to check out [her article](https://biblioasia.nlb.gov.sg/vol-18/issue-3/oct-dec-2022/grandfather-romusha-thai-burma-railway/) on the BiblioAsia website.
+If you've enjoyed this episode, [subscribe to the podcast](https://open.spotify.com/show/66PYiIthr1KqQhJ82XH4DN) and the [BiblioAsia newsletter](https://form.gov.sg/#!/616799db4d9b61001398f79b).
 Thank you for joining me on BiblioAsia+.